How To Prep For The MCAT During COVID-19

 Blueprint MCAT (Next Step) is committed to helping students stay informed by delivering the latest and most accurate information about the changes to the MCAT schedule and upcoming med school application cycles caused by CPVID-19.
 Keep up-to-date by following us on social media and our MCAT blog for any breaking news and useful tips for prepping for the MCAT and applying to med school during these unpredictable times.

 Blueprint MCAT (Next Step) is a leader in representative MCAT prep.
 Our online MCAT Course was created by experts with 524+ MCAT scores, including MDs and PhDs.
-Students receive 6 months of access to the course, with an option to extend.
+We offer 6-month, 9-month, and 12-month Blueprint MCAT Online Course plans or Live Online Course options.
 We also constantly update our MCAT practice tests to reflect the latest AAMC interface and changes and also come with 6-months access.

 Search the Blog